ScottCybak/tsboilerplate/README.md

 ### Dev
 - `npm run dev` to spin up a lite server, that auto refreshes...
-- RxJs package installed, some services using it
-- Allows importing of .html, .css and .json files into your scripts as strings

 ### Services
 - Http service - simple wrapper for restful requests
 - Cookie service - easier handling of cookies

-## TODO
-- no concrete plans ATM...